pvcy/.github/profile/README.md

-# Data privacy tools for responsible, high velocity engineering teams
+# Data anonymization as a service.
-Privacy Dynamics provides tools to unlock sensitive data.
-Simply plug Privacy Dynamics into your engineering workflow or analytics stack and take the risk out of your health, financial, consumer, and retail data.
+Privacy Dynamics is the fastest, easiest, and most reliable way to create and maintain anonymized copies of production data environments that are suitable for your dev+test, analytics, and preview needs.

 ### Getting started
 * 📓Check out the [Getting Started Guide](https://www.privacydynamics.io/docs).